 One of the best outcomes of the present generation of console is probably the arrival of VR devices.

-Although the market keeps struggling and rumors sometimes report the system to be on the verge of collapse, it is indeed a fact that there are very good products out there that keep attracting new users.
+Although the market keeps struggling and rumours sometimes report the system to be on the verge of collapse, it is indeed a fact that there are very good products out there that keep attracting new users.

 Other companies have tried to succeed in the VR business in the past (read this old article here), but they never really made it for many different reasons.
 Today, despite the struggle, time seems just about right, at least for the PS4.